img

 Registered Veterinary Technician

-At home I have three dogs, Alexa (Lab X) and Charley and Lacey (Westies).
+At home I have three dogs, Alexa (Lab X), Charley, and Lacey (Westies).
 I also have one horse, Diamond.
 I grew up always at my grandmother’s farm, so I’ve been around a wide variety of animals.
 I always knew when I was younger I would want a career in the veterinary field.
-When I’m not at work I like to take my Lab for a run or a long hike or spend time at my cottage with family and friends.
+When I’m not at work I like to take my dogs for a run or a long hike or spend time at my cottage with family and friends.

 • Photo of Jade